Octavius-Dante/Arthelais/ex_4/Readme.md

 arrNew.julius = 600;
 arrNew.jarek = 700;

-// this array cannot be accessd with index isntead it should be accessed with the defined value
+// this array cannot be accessed with index instead it should be accessed with the defined value

-// array accessing with the proeprty name arrNew["jill"];
+// array accessing with the property name arrNew["jill"];

 ```